 \section{Applications to unilateral and bilateral weighted shifts}

-In this section we apply the Wold decomposition to unilateral shift defined by Muhly and Solel in \cite{MS16} and an analogue of bilateral shift used in \cite{EMZ15}.
-Here we introduce an analogue of unilateral weighted shift on the weighted shift on the vector valued Hardy space and we discuss GWS-property.
+In this section, we apply the Wold decomposition to unilateral shift defined by Muhly and Solel in \cite{MS16} and an analog of bilateral shift used in \cite{EMZ15}.
+Here we introduce an analog of unilateral weighted shift on the vector-valued Hardy space, and we discuss GWS-property.